zzjjbb/broadcasting_pycuda/README.md

 * extend pycuda.elementwise.Elementwise class to enable broadcasting
 * extend pycuda.gpuarray.GPUArray to use the modified Elementwise

+## Restrictions

+* The first parameter should have the full (broadcasted) shape (This is not checked.
+If it has a smaller size, only a part will be evaluated)

+* Parameters which don't have the full shape should be read-only (this is natural, right?)

 ## How it works

 You can find this example in [test/test_broadcasting.py](test/test_broadcasting.py#L47)

 Import ElementwiseKernel from src and use like this

 ```python3
 ElementwiseKernel(
     "double *out, double *a, double *b, double *c",